en de

 0

-with moderate, serious, or alarming 2024 GHI scores— Fiji, Jordan, Libya, Syria, and Venezuela— their 2024 GHI scores are even worse than their 2000 GHI scores.
+with low, moderate, or serious 2025 GHI scores—Fiji, Jordan, Libya, Solomon Islands, and Syria— their 2025 GHI scores are even worse than their 2000 GHI scores.

 Low